 Depending on where you are in the world you may, at some point, encounter snakes in the compost bin.
 Some of these snakes maybe a problem and others will be insignificant.
 Here we will go through why snakes feel the need to turn up in your compost and what you could do to keep them away.
 We’ll also look at a few of the snakes that you’re likely to find in a compost bin and what to look for to establish what type of snake you have.

 Do compost piles attract snakes?

 It really depends on what type of compost pile you have.
 If it’s a lot of mainly dry grass material in a heap with an element of moisture present, this will generate a small amount of heat as it rots down.
 It’s these warm conditions in a compost pile that will attract snakes because they find it ideal for laying their eggs.
 The compost pile in this case becomes a ready-made incubator where the eggs will be safe, away from predators and can hatch out into young snakes.

 The way to avoid a problem with snakes in compost is to insure that the material that you want to make compost from rots down quickly.
 This will remove the type of habitat that snakes need and are looking for.
-If you have dry material in a compost heap this is where you will find snakes because a heap on the ground is fully exposed.
+If you have dry material in a compost heap this is what will attract snakes because a heap on the ground is fully exposed.

 By placing composting material in a bin and keeping the contents moist the rotting process will commence to produce compost.
-A compost bin is by its nature contained making it difficult for anything to get into it and is therefore the preferred option compared to a compost heap.
+A compost bin is, by its nature, contained.
+It’s difficult for anything to get into it.
+A compost bin is therefore the preferred option compared to a compost heap.
 Snakes may be attracted to the contents of a compost bin but if they find it difficult to get in, they will move on.